Calculation method and transaction dataset for SWESTR

 This final requirement is important, as the Swedish short-term money market is concentrated on a small number of larger participants.

 With the aim of avoiding extreme values in the transaction dataset affecting SWESTR, 25 per cent of the transaction volume is trimmed before the calculation of the reference rate is made.
 Trimming the dataset is in line with international practice.
+The trimming is performed on the entire dataset.

 Normal calculation method